NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcecommit_repositories.md

 # Data Source: ncloud_sourcecommit_repositories

+-> **Note:** This data source is a beta release.
+Some features may change in the future.

-This resource is useful for look up the list of Sourcecommit repository in the region.
+This data source is useful for look up the list of Sourcecommit repository in the region.

 ## Example Usage